Python标准库optparse解析器的命令行选项

 Here, "MODE" is called the meta-variable: it stands for the argument that the

-user is expected to supply to -m/--mode.
-By default,
+user is expected to supply to

-that for the meta-variable.
+converts the destination variable name to uppercase and usesthat for the meta-variable.
 Sometimes, that's not what you want---for

-resulting in this automatically-generated option description:
+,resulting in this automatically-generated option description:

 -fFILE,--filename=FILE